bradlucas/adstxt-crawler/README.md

-# Ads-txt-crawler
+# adstxt-crawler

 An implementation of a crawler for Ads.txt files written in Clojure.

 ## Ads.txt Files

 IAB Tech Lab released a specification for Ads.txt files.
-See [https://iabtechlab.com/ads-txt/](https://iabtechlab.com/ads-txt/).
+See [https://iabtechlab.com/adstxt/](https://iabtechlab.com/adstxt/).

 Along with the specification they released a reference crawler written in Python.
 The repository for that project is [https://github.com/InteractiveAdvertisingBureau/adstxtcrawler](https://github.com/InteractiveAdvertisingBureau/adstxtcrawler).